Social-Emotional and Behavioral Health and Inclusive Education Ph.D.

 • Completion of approved 54 credit program of study prior to pursuing the 21 dissertation credits.

-• Passing the comprehensive examination will be a requirement prior to registering for any dissertation credits.
+• Passing the comprehensive examination is a requirement prior to registering for any dissertation credits.

 • Successful dissertation proposal.